uberswe/Tarkov-Map-Overlay/README.md

  - The window listens to click events when you look in your inventory or stash.
 This can be fixed later but it was too much work for the initial release.
  - Save the state so that the application remembers the last map you looked at and it's position and size.
  - Fix the menu so that it's always visible and remove the white background areas, make them transparent.
+ - Sometimes the application has trouble staying on top after being minimized and it will flicker and go away or stay on top and flicker.
+I am trying to find a good solution for this.

  I didn't make any of the maps, I included some maps from [the official Tarkov wiki](https://escapefromtarkov.gamepedia.com/Escape_from_Tarkov_Wiki) for convenience and I do not claim any rights to them nor do they fall under the License of this project.